XingchenCedricXu/xingchencedricxu.github.io/_pages/research.md

 8. Xingchen Xu with two coauthors, "Learn Your League in Online Matching."

 9. Xingchen Xu with four coauthors, "Formation of Beauty Preference."

+10. Xingchen Xu, Uttara Ananthakrishnan, Yong Tan, "From Reviews to Resumes."